Mrs Eaves: Derivatives

 Several derivatives of Mrs Eaves have been released.
 These include Mrs Eaves XL (2009), a tighter derivative with a higher x-height intended for body text, and Mr Eaves and Mr Eaves XL, a sans-serif design similar to Johnston and Gill Sans.

 Mrs Eaves XL was intended to provide a solution to a common criticism of Mrs Eaves' original release: its very loose and uneven spacing, which makes Mrs Eaves unsuitable for body text.
 Emigre noted themselves that "The spacing is generally too loose for large bodies of text, it sort of rambles along ...
 Economy of space was not one of the goals behind the original Mrs Eaves design."

 Mr Eaves was released in both regular and XL designs, matching the original Mrs Eaves and Mrs Eaves XL.
 Both heights were released in two widths: regular and narrow, and in two styles: Sans, a humanist design closest to the original serif model, and a more simplified Modern design resembling geometric sans-serif fonts like Futura.

 Ligatures

 Mrs Eaves is particularly well known for its range of ligatures, ranging from the common to the fanciful and including intertwined and swash designs.
 Ligatures in all variants of Mrs Eaves include the standard fi, ffi, and fl ligatures, as well as the classic eighteenth-century ct and st ligatures and others with no historical precedent.
 These have been released in a variety of formats: originally ligatures were released in separate expert set fonts; more recently they are issued as stylistic alternates using the OpenType format.
-A Just Ligatures variant is available in roman and italic.
+A Just Ligatures variant is available in italic, roman(medium) and bold.
 The OpenType format fonts also contain all 213 ligatures.